mikolalysenko/typedarray-pool/README.md

 ### `pool.clearCache()`
 Removes all references to cached arrays.
 Use this when you are done with the pool to return all the cached memory to the garbage collector.

+# Why did you write this?

+When you are frequently reusing temporary typedarrays in calculations, it gets expensive to initialize them to zero (especially if the result is just going to get overwritten immediately anyway).
+If you pool the typed arrays, you don't pay this cost and you get the advantage of reusing hot-in-cache memory for various operations.

+This is also valuable in simulations/games that need to avoid large garbage collection pauses.
+Pooling memory significantly helps with this.

 # Credits
 (c) 2014 Mikola Lysenko.
 MIT License